 Implementation.
 What are the practical and logistical implications or limitations of your agency implementing the proposed site management?

 Implementation would require rulemaking by several agency commissions, particularly ODFW and ODSL to adopt administrative rule changes to harvest regulations for invertebrates and algae.
-Closure of the invertebrate harvest (other than 25 mussels for recreation) would also necessarily close harvest of razor clams and crabs.

 Provisions on human use activities listed above are unlikely to be implementable or enforceable.